 Also, other research has found observing someone who is stressed, especially a co-worker or family member, can have an immediate effect upon our own nervous systems.
 Researchers have even found we can smell stress!
 People sweat special stress hormones, which are picked up by our olfactory senses and our brain can even detect whether the “alarm pheromones” were released due to low stress or high stress.
 Negativity and stress can literally waft through open plan offices!

-In one case a senior manager’s significant offense spread from him, based on a complaint made against, to his direct reports.
-In turn, these direct reports, mimicking their leader’s behaviour, engaged in conflict behaviours towards the complainant.
+In one case a senior manager’s significant offense spread from him to his direct reports, based on a complaint made against him.
+These direct reports, mimicking their leader’s behaviour, engaged in conflict behaviours towards the complainant.
 This happens because of social influence, where individuals adopt modelled behaviours, they see as normative or acceptable within their group.
-The initial dispute, though limited to two people, escalated as others got drawn in, causing a wider atmosphere of tension and reduced collaboration.
-This resulted in significant dysfunction between two key teams.
+The initial dispute, though limited to two people, escalated as others were drawn in, causing a wider atmosphere of tension and reduced collaboration.
+In this case, it resulted in significant dysfunction between two key teams.

 Have you got some conflict contagion in your team or workplace?
 We’d love to strategise with you.
 There is always a plan, and we will help you find it!